Chidobe Awuzie: Cincinnati Bengals

-In Super Bowl LVI, Awuzie recorded his first career playoff interception off Rams' quarterback Matthew Stafford.
+In Super Bowl LVI, Awuzie recorded his first career playoff interception off Rams' quarterback Matthew Stafford at the beginning of the third quarter.

 2022

-In Week 8 against the Cleveland Browns, Awuzie suffered a torn ACL ending his season.
-He played in eight games in 2022, recording five passes defended and 29 tackles.
+While playing in Week 8 against the Cleveland Browns, Awuzie suffered a torn ACL while defending a pass against Browns' receiver Amari Cooper, ending his season.
+He played in eight games, recording 35 tackles, 5 passes defended and one forced fumble, while helping the team rank fifth in the league in scoring defense (20.1 ppg).